Skrillx13/Skrillx13/README.md

 ## My Hobbies

 - 🌐 Static Site generation.
-It's easy, simple, and reactive!
-I'm currently trying as many Static Site Generators as i can to see which one is the best.
+I'm currently trying as many Static Site Generators as i can to see which one is the best, but I know how to use MKDocs, Sphinx, Hugo, and Jekyll.
+- Web development.
+I guess this could fall under the category of "software development", given I like to make software for the web, so that's for you to decide.

 ## About Myself